SapnilPatel/Chatbot_with_GeminiPro/README.md

-# Chatbot with Google Gemini Pro API
+# 🚀Chatbot with Google Gemini Pro API🚀

 Welcome to the documentation for my chatbot powered by the Google Gemini Pro API!
 This chatbot is designed to provide a seamless conversational experience and is deployed on HuggingFace Space.
 It also has the capability to store the history of that particular session during the conversation.